Smithsonian/dporepo/README.md

 ### Assumptions
 - LAMP or WAMP environment has already been installed.
-- Git has been installed
+- Git has been installed.
+- Composer has been installed.

 ### PHP Settings
 TODO